Fraym Partners With the World Bank – Three Ways Geospatial Data Can Help Pakistan During COVID-19

-We highlight three specific examples that can help decision-makers in Pakistan, as well as other data analysts working on similar contexts:
+The World Bank analysis combined geotagged household survey data (Demographic and Health Survey 2018) with satellite imagery to create localized population information at the level of one-square-kilometer.
+The highlights three specific examples that can help decision-makers in Pakistan, as well as other data analysts working on similar contexts.

-The COVID-19 exposure risk distribution in figure 1 shows that high population density and limited access to basic services in Pakistan translate into high exposure risk for a large share of the population.
+The COVID-19 exposure risk distribution in this map shows that high population density and limited access to basic services in Pakistan translate into high exposure risk for a large share of the population.
 Zooming in, one notices this is particularly true for communities in Khyber Pakhtunkhwa and Sindh provinces, and for those living in highly populated districts and neighborhoods within these provinces.

-Timely information about recommended protocols and behaviors for containing the disease is crucial.
-The access to information indicator figure 2 shows the percentage of the population without a radio, television, or internet or who does not regularly consume these information sources.
+The access to information indicator shows the percentage of the population without a radio, television, or internet or who does not regularly consume these information sources.

 Khyber Pakhtunkhwa and Sindh provinces, where the COVID-19 exposure risk is relatively high, seem to have the lowest access to communication channels.
 Within these two provinces, the southern districts with the highest exposure also have the lowest access to information sources, making them particularly susceptible to disease spread.